yourwebmaker/domino-game/README.md

 #### Install and Run
 - `composer install` to install
+- `php src/UserInterface/CLI/main.php` to execute the program
-- `vendor/bin/phpunit tests` to run the tests and see the result on CLI
+- `vendor/bin/phpunit tests` to run the tests

 ### Class diagram